andis-spr/args-linugs/README.md

-Personal scripts for setting up a Linux graphical session quicker.
+Personal user program configuration files for a Linux GUI session.